Snowflake-Labs/sfquickstarts/site/sfguides/src/geo_analysis_geometry/geo_analysis_geometry.md

 * How to use constructors like TO_GEOMETRY, ST_MAKELINE.
 * How to reproject between SRIDs using ST_TRANSFORM.
 * How to perform relational calculations like ST_DWITHIN and ST_INTERSECTS.
+* How to perform measurement calculations like ST_LENGTH.
 * How to use set operations like ST_INTERSECTION.
 * How to use Python UDFs for reading Shapefiles and creating custom functions.
 * How to use Spatial grid and H3 functions like H3_FROMGEOGPOINT, H3_KRING, H3_POLYFILL.